Does it Hurt? Really?

 Hours of Service

 We work by appointment.
-That means we are here when clients need us.
-It also means that you can feel free to call the office (319) 465-3646 from 9:00 am – 8:00 pm Monday – Fridays and after 9:00 am on Saturdays and a live electrologist will be available to take your call and questions.
-We do not have a receptionist so if you reach our answering service during these hours we are assisting/in treatment with other clients and will promptly return your call.
+Feel free to call the office (319) 465-3646 Tuesdays 10:00 am to 6pm, Wednesdays 3:00pm to 6:00pm, Fridays 9:00 am to 5:30 pm, and Saturdays 9:00 am to 12:30 pm and we will be available to take your call and questions.
+We do not have a receptionist at all times so if you reach our answering service during these hours we are assisting/in treatment with other clients and will promptly return your call.
 Please leave a voice mail message as detailed as you need to and we will get right back to you.
 For directions to us, please click here.

 Because we work by appointment, we ask to be informed 24 hours in advance should you need to cancel or change an appointment.
-We do understand that emergencies occur, but remember we all come from a distance and reserve our time especially for you.
+We do understand that emergencies occur, but remember we reserve our time especially for you.
 We would like to be able to offer the time slot to other clients if you will not be using it.
 Should you not give 24 hours notice, we reserve the right to charge for our time.

 What exactly do you do to the hair?